marat-iliyasov/marat-iliyasov.github.io/research-projects.markdown

 ***Governing Religion in Russia and Bulgaria: Between Religious Diversity and Religious Nationalism (Research Article)***

-After the collapse of Communism, a major overhaul of the systems of religious governance took place in Bulgaria and Russia.
-Policies of liberalization were pursued in both states which created conditions for the revival of religion and growth of religious diversity.
-This research article analyses the state approaches and policy orientations characterizing the governance of religious diversity in Russia and Bulgaria in the post-Communist years as well as challenges to the fulfilment of religious freedom and religious equality.
+Following the collapse of Communism, Bulgaria and Russia underwent significant transformations in their systems of religious governance.
+Adopting policies of liberalization, both states created conducive conditions for the revival of religion and the growth of religious diversity.
+This research article examines the state approaches and policy orientations that have shaped the governance of religious diversity in Russia and Bulgaria during the post-Communist era.
+Additionally, it explores the challenges faced in realizing religious freedom and religious equality within these contexts.
+The collapse of Communist regimes in Bulgaria and Russia marked a turning point in the governance of religious affairs.
+Post-Communist policies embraced liberalization, leading to the renaissance of religious practices and the proliferation of diverse faiths.
+However, the shift towards liberalization was not consistent and permanent.
+Neither it was enabling religious communities to flourish.
+Both countries faced challenges in upholding religious freedom and ensuring equality among religious communities.
+Moreover, the policies they adopted in managing religious diversity could be labeled as restrictive, autocratic, and surprisingly similar.

 ***Russia: Religious Governance and Radicalization (Country Report)***